 The Austrian Alps tourist industry is primarily built around winter tourism, which means that hotels usually have tons of amenities to keep winter patrons happy: on-site restaurants and bars, extensive wellness areas with pools and saunas, spa menus, ski storage rooms and underground parking, and more.

-If you travel to the Austrian Alps in summer or early Fall, room rates are significantly lower.
+If you travel to the Austrian Alps in summer or early autumn, room rates are significantly lower.

 In this curated guide to the best hotels in the Austrian Mountains, we’re highlighting the best boutique and luxury hotels we’ve personally stayed in.